ajdevbox/webui/README.md

 ![HTML notes](./mdnotes/html_structure.png)
 The whole layout was achieved using a basic wrapper container to house all the other div’s so that they would align correctly and can be targeted using flex box

-In the nav section I decided to wrap the nav items (links) in a div labelled box so that I could apply one style element to using the transform: rotation to get the desired outcome
+* The nav section I decided to wrap the nav items (links) in a div labelled box so that I could apply one style element to using the transform: rotation to get the desired outcome

 ## CSS and Responsivness